Oscillatory spacelike singularities: The Bianchi type $\mathrm{VI}_{-1/9}$ vacuum models: Discrete dynamics and heteroclinic networks

 The information contained in this map suffices to represent the collection of all transition orbits (as a whole) that undergo a single or mixed curvature-frame transition.

-In a sequence $(u_i)_{i\in\mathbb{N}_0}$ that is generated by the BKL map~\eqref{Kasnermap}, each Kasner state $u_i$ is called a frame-invariant \emph{Kasner epoch}.
-A given sequence, $(u_i)_{i\in\mathbb{N}_0}$ of frame-invariant Kasner epochs possesses a natural partition into pieces called (frame-invariant) \emph{Kasner eras} based on the properties of~\eqref{Kasnermap}, see~\cite{bkl70}:
+In a sequence $(u_i)_{i\in\mathbb{N}_0}$ that is generated by an iteration of the BKL Kasner map~\eqref{Kasnermap}, each Kasner state $u_i$ is called a (spatially frame-invariant) \emph{Kasner epoch}.
+A given sequence, $(u_i)_{i\in\mathbb{N}_0}$ of Kasner epochs possesses a natural partition into pieces called (spatially frame-invariant) \emph{Kasner eras}, based on the properties of~\eqref{Kasnermap}, see~\cite{bkl70}:

-where $u^0_0=u_0$ and where each $j^{th}$ era begins with the largest Kasner epoch value $u^j_0$ in the era followed by a finite monotonically decreasing sequence of frame-invariant Kasner parameters, obtained from $u^j_{k+1} = u^j_k - 1$, until it reaches the final smallest value $u^j_f \in (1, 2)$, which in turn yields the initial Kasner parameter value $u^{j+1}_0 = 1/(u^j_f -1)$ of the next $(j+1)^{th}$ era.
+where $u^0_0=u_0$ and where each $j^{th}$ era begins with the largest Kasner epoch value $u^j_0$ in the era followed by a finite monotonically decreasing sequence of Kasner parameters, obtained from $u^j_{k+1} = u^j_k - 1$, until the era reaches the final smallest value $u^j_f \in (1, 2)$, which in turn yields the initial Kasner parameter value $u^{j+1}_0 = 1/(u^j_f -1)$ of the next $(j+1)^{th}$ era (thus $u=2$ plays a special role for the map~\eqref{Kasnermap} and identifying era changes).
 For example,